KARTHICKIRAK/3D-MARIO-HOME/README.md

 ## Credits

-This project appears to be inspired by or adapted from Ricardo Oliva Alonso's work on CodePen (references to GitHub links in the CSS suggest this).
+This project appears to be inspired by or adapted from Ricardo Oliva Alonso's work on CodePen.